HOYO-MiX: Collaborations

 In 2017, HOYO-MiX collaborated with Japanese pianist and singer Mika Kobayashi to release singles such as Girl Inside and Honkai World Diva.
 Within half a month of their release, these singles entered the NetEase Cloud Music charts, with the remixed version of the theme song "Honkai World Diva" also making it to the top 10.

-Since 2017, HOYO-MiX has collaborated with various singers, including Mika Kobayashi, Chalili, Shang Wenjie, Tanya Chua, Hanser, Sa Dingding, Tia Ray, Hu Xia, Weep Clouds (雲の泣), Zhou Shen, TetraCalyx, Huang Xiaoyun, Ayanga, Huang Ling, Yusuf, Paolo Andrea Di Pietro, Lea Sirk, Anthony Lynch, Jonathan Steingard, Cécilia Cara, Yang Yang, Tan Weiwei, Liu Huan, Jason Zhang, Jake Miller, Kosei Nishiyama, Jooyoung., and Aurora.
+Since 2017, HOYO-MiX has collaborated with various singers, including Tia Ray, Cécilia Cara, Yang Yang, Jake Miller, Kosei Nishiyama, Jooyoung, Paolo Andrea Di Pietro and Aurora.

 Starting from 2020, HOYO-MiX collaborated with the London Philharmonic Orchestra, the Shanghai Symphony Orchestra, the Tokyo Philharmonic Orchestra, and the London Symphony Orchestra to produce music for the game Genshin Impact and released multiple Genshin Impact original soundtracks.